koreader/koreader/platform/remarkable/README_remarkable.txt

    /home/root/koreader/koreader.sh

-Alternatively, if you want the default behaviour of koreader exit starting up xochitl you can run (once on installation):
+Alternatively, if you want the default behaviour of KOReader exit starting the default UI you can run (once on installation):

    cp -v koreader/koreader.service /etc/systemd/system/

-And then the launcher needs to run:
+Then to start KOReader the launcher needs to run:

    systemctl start koreader

-To start koreader (this is the command which `button-listen` runs).